LukeyBSystems/deepstatsdocs/docs/runtime/deepStatsInstance.md

 Add Modifiers directly to a DeepStats instance via the `instance.AddModifier(myModifier)` method.
 This can be used in simple cases where all you need is a few Modifiers and a basic stats setup, but otherwise it's more likely that the next option will be more useful and convenient.

 {: .note }
 Even though there is an overload that accepts an EditorDeepModifier object, Modifiers are always stored by their underlying value type so they can be compatible with Burst.
 This means that any changes to the object will not be reflected in the instance stats.
-Remember, if you need to change a Modifier, remove it from the stats instance, make the changes, then add it back.
+You'll need to remove the original Modifier and add a new one with the desired properties.

 ### Add Modifiers via a DeepModifierCollection
 Create a [DeepModifierCollection](../runtime/deepModifierCollection.md) which can store many Modifiers, then register your DeepStatsInstance as a child with `DeepModifierCollection.AddStatsChild(deepStatsInstance)`.
 Any Modifiers added or removed from the DeepModifierCollection will cascade into all of the DeepStatsInstance children.
 This allows you to share a single collection of Modifiers with many DeepStats instances.